BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_5_Scripting_a_Segwit_Script.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Segwit introduced a number of new options for address (and thus scripting) types. [§9.5: Scripting a P2WPKH](09_5_Scripting_a_P2WPKH.md) explained how the new Bech32 address type varied the standard scripts found in most traditional transactions.
-This chapter looks at the two other sorts of scripts introduced by the Segwit upgrade: the P2SH-Segwit (which was the transitional "nested Segwit" address, as Segwit came into usage) and P2WSH (which is the Segwit equivalent of the P2SH address, just like P2WPKH is the Segwit equivalent of the P2PKH address).
+This chapter looks at the three other sorts of scripts introduced by the Segwit upgrade: the P2SH-Segwit (which was the transitional "nested Segwit" address, as Segwit came into usage), the P2WSH (which is the Segwit equivalent of the P2SH address, just like P2WPKH is the Segwit equivalent of the P2PKH address), and the nested P2WSH address.

 This is another situation where you won't really have to worry about these nuances while working with `bitcoin-cli`, but it's useful to know how it all works.